sixtyoneeighty/devika/ARCHITECTURE.md

 ## Agent Core

-The `Agent` class serves as the central engine that drives Devika's AI planning and execution loop.
+The `Agent` class serves as the central engine that drives Mojo's AI planning and execution loop.
 Here's how it works:

 1. When a user provides a high-level prompt, the `execute` method is invoked on the Agent.
 2. The prompt is first passed to the Planner agent to generate a step-by-step plan.